SMByC/Coregistration-Qgis-processing/README.md

 Issues, ideas and enhancements: [https://github.com/SMByC/Coregistration-Qgis-processing/issues](https://github.com/SMByC/Coregistration-Qgis-processing/issues)

-## About us

-Coregistration was developing, designed and implemented by the Group of Forest and Carbon Monitoring System (SMByC), operated by the Institute of Hydrology, Meteorology and Environmental Studies (IDEAM) - Colombia.

-Author and developer: *Xavier Corredor Ll.*
-Theoretical support, tester and product verification: SMByC-PDI group

-### Contact

-Xavier Corredor Ll.: *xcorredorl (a) ideam.gov.co*
-SMByC: *smbyc (a) ideam.gov.co*

 ## License

-Coregistration is a free/libre software and is licensed under the GNU General Public License.
+This plugin is a free/libre software and is licensed under the GNU General Public License.